xxxnell/how-do-vits-work/README.md

   </tr>
 </table>

 The figure above shows the predictive performance of ResNet-18 on CIFAR-100.
 In this figure, MC dropout reqiures an ensemble size of fifty to achieve high predictive performance.
 The predictive performance of "MC dropout + spatial smoothing" with ensemble size of two is comparable to that of the vanilla MC dropout with ensemble size of fifty.
-In addition, the spatial smoothing also improves deterministic NN.
+In addition, the spatial smoothing also improves deterministic NN, and it consistently improves the predictive performance on ImageNet.

 We also discuss global average pooling (GAP), pre-activation, and ReLU6 as special cases of the spatial smoothing in the paper.
 Experiments show that they improve uncertainty as well as robustness.